aws-samples/aws-modernization-with-sysdig/content/30_module_1/32_image_from_registry.md

 Once complete the scan will show the status '**Failed**'. ![Build Complete](/images/30_module_1/CodeBuild-ScanComplete-Fail.png)

+**Important** This may mean the image has failed the scan, **and not** that the image scan process itself has failed.
+Check the CodeBuild pipeline logs to verify.

 #### Optional: Further Information

 You can see a complete log of the scan process by clicking [ECS Scan log](https://gist.githubusercontent.com/johnfitzpatrick/369c1f9df765be68ba2d83cbe37f6eb3/raw/421fe8d829ad74cd406d09ca6625283e4020751b/gistfile1.txt).
 This shows